 Today we will be talking about those cute dogs you see at the airport, not only are they cute they are actually doing an incredibly important job.
 We will be mainly talking about detector dogs!
-Detector dogs play a vital role in the fight against prohibited goods heading into the country and are without them we would be missing a very important layer of defence!
+Detector dogs play a vital role in the fight against prohibited goods heading into the country and are without them we would be missing a very important layer of defence for airport transfers!
 They work in a variety of places including ports, airports, mail centres and freight facilities.
 Having them around is obviously a very bad thing for people trying to import banned things, working with them can be amazing!

 Imagine every time you go to work you have a co-worker who is always incredibly happy to see you, Labradors are commonly used for the job and they are bred and trained for duty across the country.
 The dogs are able to screen large volumes of people and goods in a very time efficient manner, they are a great tool when used in combination with technical capabilities such as X-ray and trace particle detection.
 The reason labradors are used is mainly because of their stable temperament and their non-threatening appearance and energy.